iot-for-all/iotc-industrial-adt/mapper-tool/README.md

     1.  namespace object, which is a parent node in a node hierarchy and does not contain telemetry,
     2.  tag node, which represents telemetry, and
     3.  property, which describes a field of a complex type.
   - A namespace object should contain a key for each node it contains, where the key is the node id or name.
-If the namespace object represents an asset and do directly contains tag nodes (telemetry), it should list the tag nodes in an array under the key, 'tags'.
+If the namespace object represents an asset and directly contains tag nodes (telemetry), it should list the tag nodes in an array under the key, 'tags'.
   - A tag node, which represents a telemetry value, must include a node id and type.
 It may optionally include a name.
     - If the node type is a complex type, the tag node should include a 'properties' key that contains an array of property objects.
     - Properties are objects that contain a name and type.
-The type can recursively be complex, that is, if the type of the property is 'complex', it should contain a 'properties' key that lists the property objects of that type.
+The type can recursively be complex; that is, if the type of the property is 'complex', it should contain a 'properties' key that lists the property objects of that type.
   - Following is an excerpt of sample input:
   <pre>
   [